seas-cs32/chap05/README.md

 `guess-server-pseudocode.py`: Guess-the-number server code with pseudocode for the networking components.

-`socket32.py`: A shim library that simplifies the `socket` library API.

 `guess-client.py`: Complete script for our guess-the-number client script, which uses the `socket32.py` shim library.